 I am an Australian-American writer.
-My forthcoming novel is Razorhurst, which takes place on a winter’s day in 1932 when Dymphna Campbell, a gangster’s moll, and Kelpie, a street urchin who can see ghosts, meet over the dead body of Dymphna’s latest lover, Jimmy Palmer.
+My latest novel is Razorhurst, which takes place on a winter’s day in 1932 when Dymphna Campbell, a gangster’s moll, and Kelpie, a street urchin who can see ghosts, meet over the dead body of Dymphna’s latest lover, Jimmy Palmer.
 The three of them tip the balance in a bloody underworld power struggle.
 Razorhurst publishes in Australia in July and in the USA in March 2014.

-My previous novel, Liar, is kind of self explanatory, i.e. it’s about a liar.
+My previous solo novel, Liar, is kind of self explanatory, i.e. it’s about a liar.
 It is my most popular novel, which says something about, um, something.

-In another life I was an academic and edited a scholarly collection of feminist science fiction in the twentieth century, Daughters of Earth and wrote a scholary tome, the Battle of The Sexes in Science Fiction.
+In another life I was an academic and edited a scholarly collection of feminist science fiction in the twentieth century, Daughters of Earth and wrote a scholary tome, The Battle of The Sexes in Science Fiction.

 I’ve written a short film about the legend of King Midas, as well as essays on American science fiction culture in the 1940s and 1950s, with detours into Buffy the Vampire Slayer and the occasional short story.
 I co-wrote a radio show about relationship breakups with Ellen Kushner.